codexgegas/My_vault/Blockchain-101/Blockchain.md

 ![[Etherum.png]]

-* lets take Etherum chain
+* lets take Ethereum chain
 * Every BlockChain contains A networks of Computer(EVM) called as nodes.
-* this nodes talk to each other constantly and keeps updated with db from pulic ledger.
+* this nodes talk to each other constantly and keeps updated with db from public ledger.
 * as a user u need an address(username, public key, private key), and connect to one of the nodes using some software
-* this netwrok also store a local db and updated Online public data.
+* this network also store a local db and updated Online public data.

 --------------------------------------------------------------

 ## Problems With BlockChain.
-Reaching Consesus
+Reaching Consensus
-	 eg -- i have 10 btc and computer tells i have 5 btc.
-Who is corect here?
+	 eg -- i have 10 BTC and computer tells i have 5 BTC.
+Who is correct here?
-	  --sharing data securley
+	  --sharing data securely
 	  preventing Discrepancies

 		The Byzantine General Problem